danabr21285/admissions-dashboard-tableau/README.md

 ## 🚫 Data Privacy Note

 This dashboard was created for internal use at a medical institution and includes FERPA-protected applicant information.
-As such, the visualizations and data are not publicly available in this repository.
+As such, the visualizations and data are removed and/or blurred in this repository.

 ---